-You have 90 days after your activation date to change your family’s health plan.
+You have 90 days after your activation date to change your family’s TRICARE health plan.

-When you're activatedClick to closeCalled or ordered to active duty service for more than 30 days in a row.:
+When you're activatedCalled or ordered to active duty service for more than 30 days in a row.:

 - You’ll receive the same benefits as active duty service members.